Get financing for an accessory dwelling unit in 60 seconds with no impact to your personal credit score.

 How to Finance an ADU: Best Accessory Dwelling Unit (ADU) Financing Options

-An accessory dwelling unit (ADU) is an attractive option for creating more space while increasing your home’s value.
+An accessory dwelling unit (ADU) is an attractive option for creating more space while increasing your home's value.
 So what does an ADU cost?
 Can you obtain financing for an ADU?
 The good news is, yes you can obtain ADU financing.
-While there really is not any bad news, ADU’s can be costly to build or convert.
-Below we will discuss average ADU costs, regulations, financing information, and more regarding ADU’s.
-Keep reading to learn all about ADU’s!
+You can also get tiny home financing if you prefer to live a more mobile lifestyle.
+While there really is not any bad news, ADU's can be costly to build or convert.
+Below we will discuss average ADU costs, regulations, financing information, and more regarding ADU's.
+Keep reading to learn all about ADU's!

 What is an Accessory Dwelling Unit (ADU)?

 An independent residential stand alone, attached or detached unit located on the same lot as a single family home is known as an accessory dwelling unit (ADU).
 ADU's commonly are referred to as accessory apartments, secondary suits, granny flats, and so on.
 Although it may sound complex, ADU's are actually a very simple and old idea.
 Additional examples of an ADU can include...